Mingg817/iLoRA/README.md

 Note that: set the `llm_path` argument with your own directory path of the Llama2 model.

+### For the environmental issues mentioned by everyone during the reproduction process, we have attempted to help resolve them and have listed some solutions:

 If you encounter an error with your transformers/generation/utils.py file, please replace it with the debug/utils.py file we have provided in your environment.

 If you encounter an error with your transformers/models/llama/modeling_llama.py file, please replace it with the debug/modeling_llama.py file.

+Thank you all for your attention to our work!
+Wishing you success in your research.

 ##### Evaluate iLoRA

 Test iLoRA with a single A100 GPU on MovieLens dataset: